Swedish nuclear weapons program: Disarmament of Swedish nuclear sites

-The roll-up of FOA's nuclear weapons research started in 1967 while the shift to another defense research direction (conventional weapons-related) occurred.
+The roll-up of FOA's nuclear weapons research started in 1967 while the shift to another defence research direction (conventional weapons-related) occurred.
 From 1968 onward, the remained nuclear weapons-related research focused on security issues, whereas the activities directly related to the nuclear program were completed in 1972.
 The plutonium laboratory in Ursvik was shut down.

 Reactor R2 went critical in 1960.
 In 1963, FOA halted criticality experiments, and by July 1972, even theoretical research using its acquired plutonium was shut down.
 Earlier, primarily due to cost, Sweden opted to use U.S.-designed light water reactors using imported enriched uranium in lieu of heavy water reactors operating on indigenous uranium.
 Also, the Swedish supreme commander announced that the country abandoned the nuclear option in 1965.
 Another key event was an electrical problem at the Ågesta that jeopardized the reactor's cooling system.
 Although a meltdown was averted, the Swedish government was informed.
 The public, however, was kept in the dark until 1993, as the government was afraid that such a disclosure would endanger public support for nuclear energy.
 The year 1974 also marked the final disassembly of all plutonium facilities and a reorganization of FOA that dispersed its nuclear expertise.
 The Ågesta reactor was permanently shut down.
 Vattenfall, the contractor responsible for the Marviken reactor, became increasingly skeptical of the project's chances for success.
 Two key areas were mentioned: the idea of using superheated water and the reshuffling machine.
 Additionally, it became apparent that the plant would not satisfy the safety standards established by the U.S. Atomic Energy Commission in the late 1960s.
 By 1969, the plans to build a superheated reactor were scrapped.

 The first commercial nuclear power plant Oskarshamn 1 was commissioned in 1972 and was followed by another eleven units sited at Barsebäck, Oskarshamn Ringhals and Forsmark in the time period up to 1985.
 The twelve commercial reactors constructed in Sweden comprise 9 BWRs (ASEA-ATOM design) and 3 PWRs (Westinghouse design).
 In 2004, Studsvik Nuclear (an institute established in 1958 for the Swedish nuclear program with research reactors) decided to permanently shut down the two research reactors (R2 and R2–0) at the Studsvik site.
 They were closed in June 2005.
 "The decision was taken on economical grounds, the licenses had recently been extended until 2014, subject to certain conditions.
 The reactors were mainly used for commercial materials testing purposes, isotope production, neutron source for research purposes, medical applications and higher education.
 They are currently under decommissioning."
 Foreign observers judged that Swedish nuclear capabilities reached a very advanced level and that, at the end of its nuclear program, Sweden was technically capable of building a nuclear weapon within a short time.